thlorenz/proxyquire/README.md

 If you prefer a more strict behavior you can prevent *callThru* on a per module or global basis.

+If *callThru* is disabled, you can stub out modules that don't even exist on the machine that your tests are running on.
+While I wouldn't recommend this in general, I have seen cases where it is legitimately useful (e.g., when requiring global environment configs in json format that may not be available on all machines).

 **Prevent call thru on path stub:**

 ```javascript